PDK13/Git-Project-Code/Git-Project-Code/Assets/Git-Project-Script/3D-Renderer/3D-RendererTrajectory/LineDotRenderer/Readme.txt

 _ Add Material (Create Material if not have one).

 + In Shader (Bottom of Inspector):
-_ Chance Shader to Shader Graphs/"(*) file".
+_ Chance Shader to Shader Graphs/"(**) file".

-- To chance style of dot:
+- To chance style of dot: Double Click on (**) file.

+- To fix other Material (Default Material) get "Pink": In Project, chance all Material's Shader to Univeral Render Pipline/Lit.